-The program is fully accredited by the American Psychological Association.
 The program is designed to meet the academic requirements of licensure and to provide the student with background to immediately assume responsibilities in appropriate professional settings.

 The following criteria are used in the evaluation of application materials: (a) overall grade point average and grades in psychology courses (3.0 minimum in both areas); (b) scores on the Graduate Record Examination (GRE) General Test (minimum combined score of 290 for Verbal Reasoning + Quantitative Reasoning); (c) training in research methodology; (d) prior clinical experience in practicum or employment; (e) the applicant's statement of goals; (f) three letters of recommendation; and (g) results of a personal interview.
 Applicants who do not have undergraduate degrees in psychology or limited coursework in psychology are strongly encouraged to take the GRE subject test in psychology to demonstrate knowledge of the content areas in the field.